lucifr/PopClip-Extensions/README.md

 ![Full Half Width](https://raw.github.com/lucifr/PopClip-Extensions/master/FullHalfWidth.popclipext/FullHalfWidth.png)

-This Extension will convert fullwidth characters in the selected text to halfwidth ones and vise versa.
+This extension will convert fullwidth characters in the selected text to halfwidth ones and vise versa.
 Check the Wikipedia page to learn more about [fullwidth and halfwidth forms][5].

 Download: [FullHalfWidth.popclipextz][6]
+**UPDATE**: "Full Half Width" extension has already been added to the [official extensions collection][7].

+### Word Count+ ###

+This extension will show the number of words in the selected text.
+It supports to both latin words and CJK characters (Chinese/Japanese/Korean).
+Select some text and click on the "Σwords" button.

 [1]: https://github.com/lucifr/PopClip-Extensions/downloads "Downloads · lucifr/PopClip-Extensions"
 [2]: http://pilotmoon.com/popclip/ "PopClip"